team-blanco/hopper/README.md

 - [x] User Registration
 - [x] User can Login
 - [x] Successfully connect to Parse Server
-- [ ] User can view feed of nearby bars
+- [x] User can view feed of nearby bars
-- [ ] User can see a detailed view of each bar to see description and happy hour info
 - [x] User can view maps page with bars marked

 **Optional Nice-to-have Stories**

 - [ ] User Verification
-- [ ] App passes navigation to Maps App
+- [x] App passes navigation to Maps App
 - [ ] User can add deals to feed
-- [ ] User can view businesses in search radius
+- [x] User can view businesses in search radius
 - [ ] Rating of business visible in details
 - [ ] Uber/Lyft feature